o-bissing/premier-league-database-etl/README.md

 ## Power BI report

-To get map visualisations data adjustments in Power BI were neccesary.
-To get map to "see" cities: fetched city info was loaded in a inappropriate format and also naming needed to be adjusted since maps do not recognize them if there is additional information, for example "Wolverhampton, West Midlands" needed to be changed to just "Wolverhampton".
+To create map visualisations data adjustments in Power BI were neccesary.
+For example, to be able to create the map visuals: fetched city info was loaded in a inappropriate format and also naming needed to be adjusted since maps do not recognize them if there is additional information, such as "Wolverhampton, West Midlands", so it needed to be changed to just "Wolverhampton".

 Finally I came up with the following visualisations: